Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 If this is open source...
 (Score:2)

+Most open source software ends up ported to other platforms, because as the source is available, it's relatively easy for someone to do it if the original maintainer doesn't want to, but that doesn't make them the same thing.

+You can read more about open source here [opensource.org].
+The related concept of F

 What hardware is used for workstations at apple?
-(Score:3)
+(Score:4, Interesting)

 What hardware is used for workstations at apple?